zemitswasfuh/fs-pet-shop/1_fs.md

   { age: 5, kind: 'snake', name: 'Buttons' } ]
 ```

 Additionally, your application must handle the `read` subcommand when given an index.
-In this case, it must read the `pets.json` file, parse its data to a native JavaScript object, access the correct record, and log it the console.
+In this case, it must read the `pets.json` file, parse its data to a native JavaScript object, access the correct record, and log it to the console.
 If the call to the filesystem fails for any reason, it should throw the resulting error.

 ```shell
 $ node pets.js read 0